How many cases of COVID-19 are there in the Waterloo region? | ExBulletin

 More data and global total

-Johns Hopkins University School of Medicine Systems Science and Engineering Center map COVID-19 Provides up-to-date information on the global impact of the pandemic.
+Johns Hopkins University School of Medicine Systems Science and Engineering Center map It provides the latest information on the global impact of the COVID-19 pandemic.

 World Health Organization (WHO) created interactive NSituation dashboard A map showing updated cases around the world.